ganbuan/CyberNotebook/README.md

 + Storing passwords using a deprecated encryption
 + Storing passwords using an insecure hashing algorithm

 Instead of storing passwords in plaintext, storing hash values is more secure.
-However, these are still vulnerable by using <i>rainbow tables</i>, which are lookup tables of hashes to plaintext (e.g. [CrackStation](https://crackstation.net/), [Hashes.com](https://hashes.com/en/decrypt/hash]).
+However, these are still vulnerable by using *rainbow tables*, which are lookup tables of hashes to plaintext (e.g. [CrackStation](https://crackstation.net/), [Hashes.com](https://hashes.com/en/decrypt/hash]).

-<i>Salting</i> is a means to protect against rainbow tables.
+*Salting* is a means to protect against rainbow tables.
 The salt is a randomly generated value stored in the database and should be unique to each user.
 These are added to either the start or the end of the password before it is hashed.

 ### Recognising Password Hashes
-On Linux, password hashes are stored in <i>/etc/shadow</i>, which is only readable by root.
+On Linux, password hashes are stored in */etc/shadow*, which is only readable by root.
 The file contains password information, where each line contains nine fields separated by colons.
 More information can be found using **man 5 shadow**.

 The encrypted password field contains the hashed passphrase with four components(e.g. $prefix$options$salt$hash):
 1. prefix (i.e. algorithm id)